Living and dealing with fatigue

-- Plan activities carefully and take your time to scatter difficult tasks throughout the week.
+- Plan activities carefully, take your time, spread out demanding tasks across the week.

-- Take a break before you become too exhausted
+- Take breaks before you become too exhausted

 - Get to bed early, take naps and learn relaxation techniques

-- Avoid busy times of the day, whether you are shopping or traveling
+- Avoid going out at busy times of the day, for instance when you go shopping or on a trip

-- Talk with others about your condition so that they can better understand its effects
+- Talk with others about your disease so that they can better understand how it affects you

-- Share with others who have rheumatoid arthritis so that you can learn from their experiences
+- Talk to others who have rheumatoid arthritis so that you can learn from their experiences

 Can physical activity help to lessen fatigue?

 Some people who have fatigue try to get fitter by doing gentle physical exercise, with the aim of fighting the exhaustion that way.
-A number of different activities are well-suited for this, including aerobics, strengthening exercises, yoga, tai chi, brisk walking, bicycling, water aerobics and swimming.
-These may also be part of a specialized exercise therapy.
+A number of different activities are well-suited for this, including stretching and strengthening exercises, yoga, tai chi, brisk walking, cycling, water aerobics and swimming.
+These activities may also be done in specialized exercise therapy.

-A systematic overview of the research on different types of exercise shows that physical activity can be beneficial for fatigue.
-About 15 out of 100 people felt less exhausted by exercising.
-It's still unclear what form of exercise would be most suitable, though.
+An analysis summarizing the research on different types of exercise shows that physical activity can help reduce fatigue.
+About 15 out of 100 people felt less exhausted after exercising.
+It's still not clear what form of exercise would be most suitable, though.

 What kind of treatment could help against fatigue?

-Sometimes fatigue remains a major problem despite adjusting your daily schedule, getting physical exercise and making use of support.
-Then professional help may be an option, possibly in the form of psychotherapeutic treatment or occupational therapy.
+Sometimes fatigue is still a major problem despite adjusting your daily schedule, doing physical exercise and getting support from other people.
+Then professional help may be an option, for instance in the form of psychological treatment or occupational therapy.
 Some specialized programs have been developed specifically for people who have fatigue as a result of autoimmune diseases like rheumatoid arthritis.
-They're designed to help plan activities and make sure you don't use up all of your energy at once.
+They're designed to do things like help you plan activities and make sure you don't use up all of your energy at once.

-Strategies from cognitive behavioral therapy (CBT) can also be learned to help cope with fatigue.
-Some involve recognizing and then changing certain thoughts, convictions and behaviors that make it more difficult to live with the disease.
+Cognitive behavioral therapy (CBT) strategies can also be learned to help cope with fatigue.
+Some involve recognizing and then changing certain thoughts, beliefs and behaviors that make it more difficult to live with the disease.

-Studies on non-drug treatments show that methods used in occupational therapy and psychotherapy can be effective against exhaustion.
+Studies on non-drug treatments show that approaches used in occupational therapy and psychotherapy can relieve exhaustion.

 Cramp F, Hewlett S, Almeida C, Kirwan JR, Choy EH, Chalder T et al. Non-pharmacological interventions for fatigue in rheumatoid arthritis.
 Cochrane Database Syst Rev 2013; (8): CD008322.